 The Impact of Asthma

 Asthma is a major health problem.
-Nearly 26 million Americans have asthma, including more than 7 million children.
+More than 26 million Americans have asthma, including 6.1 million children.
 Without proper treatment, asthma can be extremely dangerous, even fatal.
 There is no cure for asthma, but the good news is it can be managed and treated so you can live a normal, healthy life.